 LLC University® offers free Operating Agreement templates that you can download and customize to write your own LLC Operating Agreement.

 If you wanted to write a simple Pennsylvania Operating Agreement without using a template, you could.
 You’d need to check with the Pennsylvania LLC Act to make sure it meets all the requirements.
+(The rules are a little different for charitable organizations, for example.)

 For example, at a minimum, you’d want your Pennsylvania LLC name, your Registered Agent information, your business purpose, the names of the LLC Members, and information about initial capital contributions.